AnnaLinden/Java_OOP/4.2.AI-assisted coding/README.md

 }
 ```

-// write ecplanation how the code above works
 The code above works by creating a class called Calculator.
 The class has a private integer variable called value.
 The class has a constructor that sets the value to 0.
 The class has a method called clear that sets the value to 0.
 The class has a method called add that adds an integer to the calculator.
 The method add throws an exception if the integer is negative.
 The class has a method called getCurrentValue that returns the value.
 The class has a main method that creates an instance of the Calculator class and uses it to calculate the sum of a few integers.
 The main method also catches any exceptions thrown by the add method.